-Strength and Conditioning Coach, Japan Women’s Rugby Union Team & Japan Under 20 Men’s Rugby Union Team, Tokyo, Japan
+Head Strength and Conditioning Coach, Japan Women’s 15 National Rugby Football Team & Assistant Strength and Conditioning Coach, Suntory Sungoliath, Tokyo, Japan

 Master of Sport and Exercise

-Coming to AUT for postgraduate study was an easy decision, says Wataru Hiramatsu who is now working with Japan’s Women’s Rugby Union Team and Under 20 Men’s Rugby Union Team as a strength and conditioning coach.
+Coming to AUT for postgraduate study was an easy decision, says Wataru Hiramatsu who is now working with Japan Women’s 15 National Rugby Football Team and Suntory Sungoliath as a strength and conditioning coach.

 “Rugby is my main interest, and New Zealand is of course one of the greatest countries when it comes to rugby.
 When I was studying in Japan, I met Professor Patria Hume from AUT’s School of Sport and Recreation, and she recommended finding a programme where I could learn from expert strength and conditioning staff in a practical environment.